Nicholas Bonfanti: Club career

 Born in Seriate, Bonfanti joined to Inter Milan youth sector in 2017 from Virtus Bergramo.

 On 14 July 2021, he left Inter and signed with Serie C club Modena.
 He made his professional debut on 12 September 2021 against Teramo.

+In January 2024, Bonfanti signed for Pisa in a part-exchange deal for striker Ettore Gliozzi.

+On 23 January 2025, Bonfanti moved on loan to Bari.

+On 21 August 2025, he was loaned by Mantova, with an option to buy.

 International career

 Bonfanti was a youth international for Italy U17 and Italy U18.